barryvdh/laravel-ide-helper/readme.md

 Note: You do need CodeIntel for Sublime Text: https://github.com/Kronuz/SublimeCodeIntel

+You can configure your composer.json to do this after each commit:

+    "scripts":{
+        "post-update-cmd":[
+            "php artisan optimize",
+            "php artisan ide-helper:generate",
+        ]
+    },

 You can also publish the config-file to change implementations (ie. interface to specific class) or set defaults for --helpers or --sublime.

     php artisan config:publish barryvdh/laravel-ide-helper